ABOUT THE PROJECT

-The project will be implemented in fifteen small communities in the Amansie Central, Adansi South and North, Obuasi Municipal, Bekwai Municipal, and Bosomefreho Districts of the Ashanti region of Ghana.
-This project will bring clean water to communities and health centres in these areas by March 2023.
+The project will be implemented in nineteen rural communities in the Adansi South, Adansi North, Adansi Asokwa, Amansie West, Amansie West, Amansi Central, and Bosome Freho Districts of the Ashanti region of Ghana.
+This project will bring clean water to more than 91,438 people by March 2024.

 There is currently illegal mining happening in this area (called “galamsey”), which has led to pollution of much of the area’s water supply, especially streams and rivers.
-And, even though the communities have primary schools, many of them have unqualified teachers, as harsh conditions deter many qualified teachers from moving to this area – citing the inadequate basic amenities in the communities.
-Water is limited in both quality and quantity.
-However, this project will help to remedy that, constructing 15 deep wells and providing WASH training to all beneficiaries.
+Small-scale farming is scarce and expensive, and mainly undertaken by older residents because the majority of the able-bodied youth prefer participating in illegal gold mining activities to work for money instead of engaging in food production.
+Most of the fertile lands proximate to the communities have been used for cocoa production, causing crop production to be in distant areas.
+The communities we will help this year have limited market access and income opportunities due to poor roads, and there are no functional health facilities – meaning people must travel 45-100km to obtain health services and abundant markets.
+Although most of the communities have primary schools, the majority of them have unqualified teachers due to harsh living conditions.
+Trained teachers feel reluctant to teach in these communities because of the inadequate basic amenities in the communities.
+Water is limited in quality and quantity, causing the targeted communities to resort to open defecation and drinking from unsafe water sources.
+However, this project will help to remedy that, constructing 19 deep wells and providing WASH training to all beneficiaries.
 Users will receive lessons on sanitation and hygiene, including lessons such as how to cover their water containers, simple ways of making water potable, such as by using filters and boiling water.
 DONA will also train mechanics to repair the wells, and Water Committees to manage and maintain each community’s well.

-- Eight (8) overhead holding tanks (three for health centres and five for schools).
+- Fourteen (14) overhead holding tanks (five for health centres and nine for schools).

 - Piping and washing sinks for three health centres.